 The Wild Dolphin Cruise at The Florida Aquarium is an active participant in the Dolphin SMART program, a program that promotes safe viewing of these amazing wild animals in ways that will not disturb their natural behaviors or habitat.
 If we see a group of dolphins, we keep a safe distance and abide by the laws protecting them, yet we still get to see their incredible natural behaviors – fishing and feeding, playing, sleeping, and even moms teaching their babies – right in front of our eyes!

 Cruises leave the Aquarium daily – weather permitting.
 Inside our air-conditioned cabin you will find two restrooms, and we have snacks, drinks, beer, and wine available for purchase at the bar.
 Our upper deck allows you to enjoy the fresh air and have a bird’s eye view of the tour.
 Just in case you didn’t bring your own pair, a limited supply of Bushnell binoculars are available to be checked out at no charge.
 We don’t want you to miss any of the great animals or sights along the way!
 Please purchase tickets at least 30 minutes prior to scheduled departure as this popular tour can sell out on busy days.
+Please click here to see our accessibility information for the Bay Spirit II.
 Meet your naturalist at the Sea Stage to begin your cruising adventure.
 Boarding begins 15 minutes prior to scheduled departure.

 Click here to explore the other tour options that are available aboard the Bay Spirit II!